1 Running PinAPL-Py

 - Gene: Name of gene (as defined in the library file)

-- Gene Score: Value of the computed gene metric score. <gene metric> is either aRRA or STARS score, as chosen in on configuration page
+- Gene Score: Value of the computed gene metric score

-- Gene Score p-value: Estimated (one-sided) p-value of the gene score
+- Gene Score p-value: Estimated (one-sided) p-value of the gene score, based on a permutation test where sgRNAs are randomly assinged to genes.

-- # sgRNAs:Number of sgRNAs targeting the particular gene
+- # sgRNAs:Number of sgRNAs targeting the gene

 - # Signif. sgRNAs: Number of sgRNAs targeting the particular gene that reached statistical significance in the sgRNA ranking

-This tab contains the results of the sgRNA enrichment/depletion analysis.
+This tab contains the results of the sgRNA ranking analysis in a sortable table.
 The columns are:

 - sgRNA: Identifier of sgRNA